10/27/2023

 Adela Dashian

-you and good morning.
-Just following up on the questions earlier about current market dynamics and how that's expected to impact your results going forward.
-We keep seeing the weak signals from some of the big retailers.
-And then the one big retailer filing for insolvency.
-And I do understand that you have a very broad and diverse customer base, so that supports you to some extent.
+Thank you and good morning.
+Just following up on the questions earlier about current market dynamics and how that's expected to impact your results going forward, we keep seeing the weak signals from some of the big retailers and then the one big retailer filing for insolvency And I do understand that you have a very broad and diversified customer base, so that supports you to some extent.
 But then as you look at the expected development of bike-related products into next year, how confident are you in your current ability to keep this recovery going now when inventory levels have normalized and you have a weaker consumer?

 speaker